Skip to content

 • get() and set() use the underlying DataAccessor and DataMutator classes

-• Both methods convert the DTO to an array recursively
+• Both methods convert the Dto to an array recursively

-• set() creates a new DTO instance (immutability)
+• set() creates a new Dto instance (immutability)

 • For bulk operations, consider using DataMapper or DataMutator directly